Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 In the usually realized case at which the peak frequency satisfies the criteria of case 2 in table \ref{table:1}, the full RM spectrum can be evaluated at this peak frequency and one finds a relatively simple expression for the peak amplitude.
 This amplitude is proportional to $\mathcal{A}_{\rm rm}$ and the proportionality factor depends on $a_{\rm eq}/a_0$ only, i.e., it is independent of string-related parameters:

 Let us briefly summarize the features that can be found in the RM spectrum.
 Starting at low frequencies, it generally contains a minimum frequency $f_{\rm rm}^{\rm min}$ below which it vanishes.
 Still at low frequencies, but sufficiently far above this minimum cutoff, we also find a generically occurring $f^{5/2}$ power-law behavior of the spectrum, as can be seen in all plots \ref{fig:RM1} to \ref{fig:RM4}.
 If, on the other hand, $\left(1+\chi_r\right)^{2/3}\tilde{a}_m^{\rm eq}>a_0$, as is the case for sufficiently low string tensions $G\mu \lesssim 10^{-9}$, this low-frequency behavior turns first into an $f^{3/2}$ power law above a frequency $f_{\rm rm}^{{\rm end}, *}$.
 Such a transition is present for the parameter values chosen for Figs.~\ref{fig:RM2} to \ref{fig:RM4}.
 At even lower string tensions or later initial times $t_{\rm ini}$, another switch frequency $f_{\rm rm}^{{\rm start}, *}$ occurs.
 At frequencies below this switch frequency, the lower integration boundary in Eq.~\eqref{eq:RM_First_Formula} is determined by the condition $t>t_{\rm eq}$.
 Above the switch frequency, the condition $t_*>t_{\rm ini}$ determines the lower integration boundary.
 While qualitatively different, the $f^{3/2}$ power law remains, up to a prefactor, the same, and can be observed in Figs.~\ref{fig:RM3} and \ref{fig:RM4}.
 Leaving the low-frequency range, the spectrum has two options.
 In the first case, it has no high-frequency cutoff, implying that it extends to arbitrarily large frequencies.
 Here, one finds an $f^{-1}$ decay at asymptotically large frequencies, as illustrated in Figs.~\ref{fig:RM1} to \ref{fig:RM3}.
 The spectrum peaks then, depending on whether the $f^{5/2}$, the first or the second $f^{3/2}$ power law was realized before reaching the peak, at the peak frequency \eqref{eq:f_rm_peak_1}, \eqref{eq:f_rm_peak_2}, or \eqref{eq:f_rm_peak_3}, respectively.
 In the second case, realized at very low string tensions, and very late initial times $t_{\rm ini}$, or, more quantitatively, if $\tilde{a}^{\rm ini}_m\left(1+\chi_r\right)^{2/3}>a_0$, a maximum frequency $f_{\rm rm}^{\rm max}$ arises, above which the spectrum vanishes and which cuts off the high-frequency region.
-This behavior is shown in Fig.~\ref{fig:RM4} and discussed in detail in Ref.~\cite{Schmitz_2024}.
-Note that the analytic expressions in Ref.~\cite{Sousa_2020} neither capture the cutoff frequency nor the $f^{5/2}$ power law at low frequencies.
+This behavior is shown in Fig.~\ref{fig:RM4} and discussed in detail in Ref.~\cite{Schmitz_2024}. {Note that the analytic expressions in Ref.~\cite{Sousa_2020} do not capture the $f^{5/2}$ power law at low frequencies and, furthermore, a minimum frequency cutoff has to be imposed by hand.}